Industrial CT Scanning - Services

 Common Methods for Image Caputre

-Types of Xray sources for Industrial CT systems
+Types of Xray sources for Industrial CT Scanning systems

 Electrical X-ray generators offer a wider selection in peak energy and intensity and have the added safety feature of discontinued radiation production when switched off.
 Filtering of the x-ray beam can “Harden” the x-ray spectrum by reducing the amount of lower energies which can help reduce artifacts.
 Harder beam spectrum results in lower image contrast and may need for higher primary beam exposure dose, therefore, selection of the correct filtering is very important.